 Many independent support workers using the Mable platform will offer the first hour of support free for the purposes of a ‘meet and greet’.
 While these meetings are often an informal chat to explain the role and discover if you have common interests, they’re also a crucial opportunity to set out your expectations for how you would like to work together.
-Essentially, it is just like an ‘interview’, and like in any interview, both parties need to make sure they are comfortable with the arrangements of the job before you proceed.
-It is a good idea to meet in a public place when meeting a new support worker.
+Essentially, it is just like an ‘interview’, and like in any interview, both parties need to make sure they are comfortable with the arrangements of the job before proceeding.
+Meet and greets are available in person or via audio or video calls.

 Before you decide whether you and your chosen independent support worker are a good ‘fit’, it’s important to be really clear and specific about what you will require of them during your time together.
 This will also give the support worker an opportunity to ask questions and decide whether they’re able – and willing – to do the tasks required.

 Support workers on Mable need to provide certain qualifications and evidence of relevant experience in order to offer particular services via the platform.
 For example, someone offering personal care will need to have a Certificate 3 or 4 in Aged Care or Disabilities, or other relevant qualifications or experience.
 But there are also specific skill sets within this – such as medication management, or use of a hoist – that require additional training or expertise.
 We recommend creating a list of the duties involved in your day to day support requirements and going through these one by one with your support worker.
 It’s also appropriate to ask them to bring copies of any relevant qualifications and references with them for you to review at your first meeting.

 Are you both clear on the duties that are required?